TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/lesson.md

 ##Materials/Preparation
 * Update the collaboration policy, IDE information, grading percentages, and general syllabus based on your preferences and school's requirements
-* Create an account on Cloud9 and update the worksheet with your username
+* Create an account on Cloud9 and update the [student sign-up guide]( with your username
 * Update the worksheet with file naming and turn in conventions
 * Read through the handout, lesson, and lab so that you are familiar with the requirements and can assist students
 * [Sign Up Guide]: the IDE guide for students